1916 Bursary Fund

 Students must be able to demonstrate that they would qualify for the highest level (the special rate) of SUSI grant and/or are in receipt of a Department of Social Affairs and Employment Protection means-tested social welfare payment.

-Funding is being provided for the award of 200 bursaries in each of the three academic years commencing 2017/18.
+Funding was provided for the award of 200 bursaries in each of the three academic years commencing 2017/18.
 Each bursary will be in the amount of €5,000 per annum.

 The following is a list of eligible higher education institutions under the 1916 Bursary Fund: